 I STRONGLY recommend you to check out my review of the Crazy Explosive 2017, as it’s one of the best shoes despite being three years old.
 I’ll be mainly talking about the Primeknit version of the shoe in the review but don’t worry – the regular mesh version is still great and doesn’t have any major culprits you should know about.

 Perhaps you’re ready to take things up one notch?
-If you’re still looking for a budget shoe option but can afford to spend a little bit more, check out my list of the best picks under $100!
+If you’re still looking for a budget shoe option but can afford to spend a little bit more, check out the other budget ranges below!

 As always, if you have any questions, suggestions, want to share your experience, or just want to have a chat,